vladpaln/Crypto/README.md

 ## TODO
 - optimize code
 - create unit tests
-- upgrade to 8K rotors by using shorts
+- upgrade to 8K rotors by using shorts (its all about memory usage)
-- add directory edit page
-- extensive test of hash functions
+- test hash function (siphash vs java.hashCode collisions)
-- optimize word w/ punctuation encoding to two values ([test,] => [SGS YGW]) instead of individual char encoding
+- randomize hash key
 - port to Spring Boot

 ## Dependencies